sfeller/debianPackageExample/README.md

 # debianPackageExample
-Shows how to create a debian package from the command line
+Shows how to create a debian package from the command line using dpkg-deb

+Use the makepkg.sh script to run.